 Contact: Office of International Affairs, www.international.ttu.edu, Vice Provost Sukant Misra, Ph.D., 806.742.3667.

 International Enrollment Development and Outreach (IEDO) Division.
-The International Enrollment Development and Outreach division brings together the International Enrollment Development unit and the K-12 Global Education Outreach (K-12 GEO), Facilities Operations, and Community Outreach units to provide a wide variety of educational and community services.
+The International Enrollment Development and Outreach division brings together the International Enrollment Development, K-12 Global Education Outreach (K-12 GEO), Facilities Operations, and Community Outreach units to provide a wide variety of educational and community services.

-The International Enrollment Development unit supports the academic pursuits of international students and scholars by providing expertise in admissions, recruitment, and sponsored student services.
+The International Enrollment Development unit supports the academic pursuits of international students by providing expertise in admissions, recruitment, and sponsored student services.

-Comprised of K-12 Global Education Outreach (GEO), Facility Operations, and Community Outreach units serve as a liaison for the university to provide cultural enrichment opportunities.
-K-12 GEO offers cultural programming to K-12 students from public, private, and home schools throughout the South Plains and facility room rental to both TTU and community groups across the region, and the Outreach unit hosts large internationally-themed cultural events to engage the campus and local communities.
+The K-12 Global Education Outreach (GEO), Facility Operations, and Community Outreach units serve as a liaison for the university to provide cultural enrichment opportunities.
+K-12 GEO offers cultural programming to K-12 students from public, private, and home schools throughout the South Plains.
+Facilities Operations provides room rental to both TTU and community groups across the region, and the Outreach unit hosts large internationally-themed cultural events to engage the campus and local communities.

 Contact: Division of International Enrollment Development and Outreach, Director of IEDO Kelley Coleman, (email@example.com).

-For K-12 information contact Randi Stevens, Assistant Director (firstname.lastname@example.org).
+For K-12 GEO and Facility Operations information, contact Randi Stevens, Assistant Director (firstname.lastname@example.org).

 International Student and Scholar Services (ISSS).
 ISSS operates the university’s international student and exchange visitor immigration programs and provides employment-based immigration services to the university.
-ISSS assists with the university’s compliance programs for nonresident tax and employment authorization.
+It also oversees the Office of International Student Life.
 Counselors advise and assist international students and scholars concerning immigration rules, financial concerns, and cross-cultural issues.
 International Student Life plans activities for international students and coordinates with other offices on campus to provide services and programmatic support to all international students.
 From airport pick-up to advising the International Student Advisory Board, this office is the go-to place for international students.

 Contact: Division of International Students and Scholar Services, Director of ISSS, Richard Porter (email@example.com) or Assistant Director, Tracy Tindle (firstname.lastname@example.org).